 In other cases, your FHA appraisal might bring up some issues that you, the seller and the lender need to address before the property is approved.
 Some of the most common problems include:

-- Repairs: Many FHA appraisals note repairs that must be made before the loan can go forward.
-When this happens, the house is conditionally approved, and the appraiser notes the market value after the repairs.
+- Repairs: FHA appraisals may note repairs that must be made before the loan can go forward.
+When this happens, the house is conditionally approved, and the appraiser notes what the market value will be after the repairs.
 In the meantime, you have to work with the seller to ensure the repairs are made before closing, or in certain cases, funds may need to be put in an escrow account if the repairs have to be completed after closing (e.g. exterior painting during winter months in colder climate states).

 - Low appraisals: If the market value is below the sales price, you can choose to withdraw from the contract and get your deposit refunded.
 Alternately, you can ask the seller to reduce the price so that you can still get the same FHA mortgage.
 A final option is that you can apply for a smaller FHA loan and pay for the difference with additional assets.

 - Deal breakers: If the appraisal notes a health or safety hazard that the seller will not agree to fix, the lender won't approve the property.
 For example, the FHA usually won’t insure a home that needs major repairs to be livable such as a structural crack in the foundation.
 In this case, you can't get an FHA loan.